robjmenna/RBE595_Homework/README.md

 ## Homework #4

 The code is contained in [this](https://github.com/robjmenna/RBE595_Homework/blob/main/HW4/mnist_challenge.ipynb) IPython notebook.
 The code develops and evaluates a model for interpreting the MNIST handwritten digits dataset.

+## Homework #7-8

+The code is contained in [this](https://github.com/robjmenna/RBE595_Homework/blob/main/HW8/Homework8.ipynb) IPython notebook.
+The code develops and evaluates a model for classifying images of other classmates faces.